dgaida/redis_robot_comm/docs/README.md

 - **Time-series data** - Automatic timestamping and ordering of entries
 - **Low latency** - In-memory operations with sub-millisecond response times
 - **Scalability** - Horizontal scaling through clustering
+- **Reliability** - Durability and atomicity guarantees for each entry

 Redis is particularly well-suited for robotics applications where multiple processes need to exchange data in real-time, such as camera images, sensor readings, and object detection results.

+### Why Redis Streams for Robotics?

+1. **Variable-size payloads** - Perfect for images that change resolution or format
+2. **Back-pressure handling** - Built-in queue management with `maxlen` parameter
+3. **Low latency** - Single operations complete in <1ms on local servers
+4. **Robustness** - Guaranteed durability and atomicity for critical robotics data
+5. **Multi-consumer support** - Multiple processes can consume the same stream independently

+---

 ## Package Integration